Set up Automation

 Create the remote repository

-Follow option two from Github's instructions to push your existing repository.
+Follow the instructions for the second option to push your existing repository.

 Encode the AWS credentials file using base64.